 Are you experiencing discomfort around a new or established dental crown?
-You may ultimately need to visit Chamberland Dentistry PC so that Drs.
+You may ultimately need to visit Chamberland Dentistry so that Drs.
 Chamberland, Barnes, and White can treat the tooth.

 What Causes Tooth Crown Pain?

 There are several things that can cause tooth crown pain, including: